kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 Mutating admission webhooks are dispatched sequentially in order of the name of the `MutatingWebhookConfiguration` that contains them, and this ordering is documented and relied upon.
-Placing all manifest-based webhooks ahead of all REST-based webhooks therefore makes it impossible to migrate an individual webhook from REST-based to manifest-based without changing the relative order in which webhooks run in the cluster.
+Placing all manifest-based webhooks ahead of all REST-based webhooks therefore makes it impossible to migrate webhooks from REST-based to manifest-based without changing the relative order in which webhooks run in the cluster.

-To keep that migration order-preserving, the `MutatingAdmissionWebhook` plugin configuration accepts a `staticManifestsMergeOrder` enum alongside `staticManifestsDir`:
+To enable order-preserving migration, the `MutatingAdmissionWebhook` plugin configuration accepts a `staticOrder` enum alongside `staticManifestsDir`:

 | Value | Behavior |
 |-------|----------|